 The Northern Roots site is 160 acres of woodland, moorland and meadow in the heart of Oldham, Greater Manchester.
 With views of Saddleworth Moors and the foothills of the Peak District, the site is a tranquil haven for birds, wildlife and humans alike.

-Northern Roots is located right next to Oldham’s award-winning Alexandra Park and runs all the way down to Park Bridge Heritage Centre.
+Northern Roots is located right next to Oldham’s award-winning Alexandra Park and runs all the way down to Park Bridge Heritage Centre and beyond.
 The main entry point to the site is at the junction where Kings Road meets Honeywell Lane.
 There is a small car park and the best post code to use for Sat Nav is OL8 2BJ.

 There are currently no toilets or facilities on the site.
-Facilities in neighbouring Alexandra Park include public toilets and café.
+Facilities in neighbouring Alexandra Park include public toilets, playground and a café.